Mayorb909/PRODIGY_CS_04/README.md

 # PRODIGY_CS_04
-# PRODIGY_CS_03
-Building a Password Complexity Checker
+Building a keylogger.

 ### OBJECTIVE
-Building a tool that assesses the strength of a password based on criteria such as length, presence of uppercase and lowercase letters, numbers, and special characters.
-Provide feedback to users on the password's strength.
+Create a basic keylogger program that records and logs keystrokes.
+Focus on logging the keys pressed and saving them to a file.

 ### SKILLS LEARNED
+* I learnt how to import Python library
-* I mastered the use of Regular expereince in python
+* I learnt how to use "pynput."
 * I mastered hownto use logic fuction( fuction like: if, else, elif)
 * learnt how to make Python code work like an application with the simple call of a function
 * learnt how to turn Python code into a Windows and Android application.